Farragut Women & Prep School

 “I know it sounds like a cliché, but it literally seems like yesterday when I was in Pensacola for my training,” said Nicky, who originally had gone to Vanderbilt on a NROTC scholarship for medical school before switching to a career in flight.
 “I now look at my students and I think of me back in 2006.
 They have that bright-eyed, bushy-tailed look about them.
 They have their whole career in front of them.”

 Nicky’s path in the Navy admittedly began when she first stepped onto the campus at Farragut where her father, Gregory, worked as a science teacher and her mom, Deborah, worked in residential life.
-She already had some structure ingrained in her having grown up in Zimbabwe, where her father served in the police force and her grandfather served in World War II, but her time at Farragut became a life changer.
+She already had some structure ingrained in her having grown up in Zimbabwe, where her father served in the police force and her grandfather served in World War II, but her time at Farragut became a life changer with prep school.

 “The influence of Farragut and the naval tradition, wearing a uniform, understanding the rank structure, marching during drill, becoming a qualified boat handler — all of it helped with my confidence and ultimately helped guide me into a career as a Naval officer,” said Nicky, who attended Farragut eight years.
 “During my first summer of CORTRAMID (Career Orientation Training of Midshipmen), I had a sense of comfort and confidence because I had a good idea of what to expect.”